waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Strategy & Learnings

 ### A. Current Plan
-*   **Current Plan:** My primary goal is to find Gym Leader Jasmine.
-The Gym Guide confirmed she is at the top of the Olivine Lighthouse tending to a sick Ampharos.
-I must ascend the lighthouse to reach her.
+*   **Current Plan:** My primary goal is to obtain the SECRETMEDICINE from Cianwood City.
+I have been unable to ascend the Olivine Lighthouse, and I recall from a previous hint that the medicine is needed to heal the sick Ampharos, which will likely trigger an event with Jasmine.
+I must exit the lighthouse and travel west across the sea to Cianwood City.

 ### B. Corrected Assumptions & Critical Lessons
 *   **HM02 (Fly) Hallucination:** I hallucinated receiving HM02 from Chuck's wife in Cianwood City.
 I have confirmed by checking my inventory that I DO NOT have HM02 (Fly).
 Its true location is unknown.